TouradBaba/Multiple_Disease_Models/README.md

    streamlit run app.py
    ```

-5. Access the web application in your browser.
+5. Access the application in your browser.